Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

-# Tools and tips for Windows 10/11 Edge in Kiosk mode
+# Scripts and tips for Windows 10/11 Edge in Kiosk mode
-Tools and tips for setting up a Windows 10/11 PC with Edge and Chromium based derivatives in Kiosk mode.
+Scripts and tips for setting up a Windows 10/11 PC with Edge and Chromium based derivatives in Kiosk mode.

 This document contains: